nayname/IAMY/README.md

 Execution plans are not free-form outputs: they are validated against predefined schemas and **preventively evaluated using expert-defined rules and policies** before being shown to the user.

+### Operational Profiles
+Users can encode domain-specific knowledge into plan generation — environment constraints, preferred tools, naming conventions, safe defaults.
+These profiles shape how plans are generated, not just how they're validated.

 ### Guardrails

 Guardrails define **what actions are allowed to be proposed and executed**.
 They encode domain knowledge and safety constraints provided by experts (e.g. read-only limits, parameter bounds, allowed operations, environment restrictions).